ScalaWilliam/git-watch/README.md

 It's all rendered using XSLT.

 1. Install `sbt`, `npm` and JDK 8.
 2. Run `make develop-frontend`.
+Wait for a browser window to open.
 3. Edit the stuff in `dist/content/`.

-As a bonus you can run it behind browser-sync.

 ## Licence